Pomona-ITS/HPC-Tech-Tutorials/discovery/computerscience/JoeOsborn.md

 Asya To Do:

-- add Joe to Slack HPC channel
+- add Joe to Slack HPC channel - done!

-- add Joe to ITS GitHub repo
+- add Joe to ITS GitHub repo - done!

 - verify that Slurm has functionality similar to HTCondor